-Up until recently postnatal depression has been widely considered a condition that affects mainly women, but it has become recognised that dads too can be highly susceptible to developing the illness following the birth of their child.
-Research from the Medical Research Council has shown that 'paternal depression' affects one in 28 dads in the first year after the birth of their child.
-The exact cause is unknown, but there are two key factors thought to have significant impact on a new dad's emotional well-being, which can make him more vulnerable to developing symptoms of postnatal depression.
+Up until recently, postnatal depression has been widely considered a condition that affects mainly women, but it has become recognised that dads too can be highly susceptible to developing the illness.
+The exact cause is unknown, but there are two key factors thought to have a significant impact on a new dad's emotional well-being, which can make him more vulnerable to developing symptoms of postnatal depression.
 These are:

 - Strained relationship with their partner - new dads are more prone to depression (both antenatal and postnatal) if the relationship they have with their partner has been strained before and during the pregnancy.

 - Partner experiencing postnatal depression - a clear link has been shown between a dad experiencing symptoms of postnatal depression and his partner also suffering from the illness.

 Like new mums, new fathers are also likely to struggle with the financial pressures and changes in lifestyle that can occur following the birth of a baby.
 Younger dads on lower incomes also tend to experience higher rates of anxiety and depression following the birth of their children.